Edvin-Magnusson/SQL-Projects/San Francisco Library Usage.md

  ````
  ![image](https://user-images.githubusercontent.com/114582898/198242016-01ac32ab-2615-4a11-a925-8b34cf7489e2.png)

- Lets have a look at the patrons with most renewals.
+ Lets have a look at the patrons with the most renewals.

   ````sql
 SELECT TOP 10 *,